My Political Plan for 2026

 Additionally, I want to advocate for due process violations in the United States caused by incompetence in the American judicial system, police corruption, and elitist control.
 There are too many horrifying examples of American citizens in the United States who have their constitutional rights violated by the same systems meant to uphold them.
 Police corruption and incompetence in our judicial system, especially, have caused egregious stains on many Americans.

-Notable examples include [name], who received a life sentence despite being innocent of a crime and has been imprisoned for nearly 50 years, to even recent examples such as the incarceration of Kilmar, a man mistaken by the government, kidnapped by ICE, and falsely labeled as a member of a criminal terrorist organization, MS-13.
+A notable example of this type of tragedy that I've been following would include Fate Vincent Winslow, who received a life sentence despite only committing a petty crime of marijuana possession and has been imprisoned for nearly 50 years, to even recent examples such as the incarceration of Kilmar Abrego, a man mistaken by the government for being an illegal immigrant, kidnapped by ICE, and falsely labeled as a member of the criminal terrorist organization, MS-13.

 To not address examples of Americans who have had their rights violated, and to solely forget about them, is to enable corruption by the American police state and the government.
 The best way to combat this is by remembering these individuals and raising awareness about their stories so that they may receive posthumous justice, hold government incompetence accountable, and assist other individuals in knowing their constitutional rights so that they do not make the same mistakes themselves.